-Between 2004 and 2016, Maksymilian Kapelański composed 211 sets of funk-disco loops on a Korg Triton Le workstation.
-Loops from each set may be combined in real-time into a practically infinite number of musical pieces, each with a different succession of sections, instrumentation, length and formal development.
-In addition to improvising the actual shape of those pieces, Kapelański improvises melodies and other musical elements over the evolving patterns.
-In his work, he explores various combinations of funk-disco with club, jazz, electronica, chill-out and non-Western music.
+Between 2004 and 2016, Maksymilian Kapelański composed more than 200 sets of funk-disco loops on a Korg Triton workstation.
+The loops from each set may be combined in real-time into a practically infinite number of musical pieces, each with a different succession of sections, instrumentation, length and formal development.
+In addition to building the pieces' shape in real time, Kapelański improvises melodies and other musical parts over the evolving patterns.
+In his work, he explores combinations of funk-disco with club, jazz, electronica, chill-out, and non-Western music.
 Humour is no stranger to his music, with titles such as "My Baby Sitar", "Road-Runner Disco", and others.
-He gave three live performances of his music in Montreal, including one full-length solo concert.
+He gave two performances of his music in Montreal and one solo concert titled Funky Pierogis.

-In 2002, Maksymilian Kapelański performed the first keyboard part in an adaptation of The Who's Tommy staged by the McGill University Opera in Montreal.
-The Who's Tommy is a rock musical by Pete Townshend and Des McAnuff based on The Who's 1969 double-album rock opera Tommy, also by Pete Townshend, with additional material by John Entwistle, Keith Moon and Sonny Boy Williamson.
-The premiere took place in July, 1992.
-Read the entry about the musical on Wikipedia.
+In 2002, Kapelański performed the first keyboard part in a musical theatre adaptation of The Who's Tommy, staged by the McGill University Opera in Montreal.
+The Who's Tommy is a rock musical premiered in 1992 by Pete Townshend and Des McAnuff based on The Who's 1969 double-album rock opera Tommy.

 The early 2000s were a brief intensive period of collective activities by Kapelański.
 At a Sound Night curated by him in The New Clark Gallery Box, he performed The Heisenberg Transfiguration (2001).
 The work and its shocked reception is described in his Short Texts.